lostman7/D-Ai-Chat/README.md

 ## Key Features

-- **Memory governance** – Choose a floating-memory budget (50&nbsp;MB – 1&nbsp;GB).
+- **Memory governance** – Choose a floating-memory budget (50&nbsp;MB – 200&nbsp;MB).
 When the live buffer overflows, messages are archived to IndexedDB automatically and annotated in the transcript.
 - **Floating memory workbench** – Inspect what’s currently “on the desk,” pin critical turns so they never get trimmed, manually archive unneeded messages, reload RAG archives on demand, and watch the live counters for recovered snapshots, total footprint, retrieval activity, and the most recent autosave.
 - **Sliding options drawer** – Use the edge handle (‹/›) to pull the configuration hub into view, set memory budgets, swap model providers, and paste API keys without scrolling back to the top of a long transcript.
 - **Global status dock** – A floating header keeps Model A/Model B readiness, floating-memory usage, system RAM/GPU notes, diagnostics, and mode toggles within reach no matter how long the transcript grows.
 - **Workspace chooser** – Land on a lightweight launcher that lets you decide between human chat and the dual-agent arena before any UI loads.
 - **Retrieval-augmented prompting** – Pull relevant memories back into context with a click.
 A cosine-similarity search runs across both floating and archived logs to assemble reference snippets for the next request.
 - **Configurable model bridge** – Wire up Model A for the main chat and optionally enable a distinct Model B for the arena.
-Each can inherit curated presets (LM Studio, Ollama, OpenRouter, OpenAI, Groq, Together, Mistral, Perplexity, Fireworks, DeepSeek, xAI, Anthropic, Google) or point at your own endpoint, and everything persists in `localStorage`.
+Each can inherit curated presets (LM Studio, Ollama, OpenRouter, OpenAI, Groq, Together, Mistral, Perplexity, Fireworks, DeepSeek, xAI, Anthropic, Google) or point at your own endpoint, and everything persists in the local storage layer (browser `localStorage` or the standalone shell’s disk-backed store).
 - **Speech in / speech out** – Dictate messages with the built-in browser speech-recognition API (Chrome/WebKit) and auto-speak assistant replies with a curated TTS pipeline (browser voices, Piper, Coqui XTTS, Bark, or ElevenLabs).
 - **AMD-friendly voice presets** – Pick from community-rated speech engines that run well on AMD hardware, set server/voice credentials, and use the **Test voice** button to confirm playback.
 - **Dual-agent arena** – Spin up two personas, prefill the persistent-memory debate seed (or add your own), route each model through different providers if you like, and watch turn-badged exchanges roll just like a normal chat while the SAMs trade unlimited volleys (or step through one at a time).